david-w/david-w.github.io/_posts/2019-03-08-create-usb-stick-with-iso-Mac-OS.md

 I'm using macOS to create the stick, but the steps to do this on a Linux box are similar.

 1. Download the iso file you wish to use.

    ##### **Note: The following command is only used if you are going to use the usb stick to install an OS on a Mac. macOS uses .dmg files and this step converts the .iso to a .dmg file.
 Then simply substitute the converted .dmg in step 6.**
+   {: .notice--info}
         hdiutil convert /path/to/downloaded.iso -format UDRW -o /path/to/converted.dmg2

 2. Run

         diskutil list

-        Note which devices are present.
+   ***Note which devices are present.***

 3. Insert usb drive.

 4. Again, run

         diskutil list

-        This time note the additional device.
-Example:(/dev/disk2)
+   ***This time note the additional device.*** Example:(/dev/disk2)

 5. Unmount the usb drive using the device name from step 4.